roxyrodbeck/roxyrodbeck/README.md

 ## Hi! 👋 I'm Roxy.

-I am a community taught SWE two years in.
+I am a community taught SWE ~two years in.

-I am currently learning React and Tailwind.
+I was recently on Web Dev Challenge (season 2 episode 3) and emceed at RenderATL 2025.

 My background is in education, specifically secondary math and library sciences.